Furong Mountain

 Furong Mountain (芙蓉山 (Fúróngshān, Hibiscus Mountain)) is located in the town of Qingshanqiao in the southwest of Ningxiang, Hunan, China, with a height of 860 m above sea level.

 Furong Mountain is noted for Puji Temple, a Buddhist temple located on the top of the mountain, which was built in the Yuan dynasty, and the temple's original name was Furong'an.
-It is the subject of a poem by Tang poet, Liu Changqing.
+It is the subject of a poem by Tang poet, Liu Zhangqing.